September 30, 2000:

 November 14, 2007

-Charles Enderlin presents an edited version of the rushes, only eighteen minutes, in court.
+Charles Enderlin presents an edited version of the rushes, only eighteen minutes (hence with about three minutes cut), in court.

 November 18, 2007